isc-projects/stork/doc/install.rst

       - targets: ['agent-bind9.example.org:9119', 'another-bind9.example.org:9119', ... ]

 By default, Stork agent exports BIND 9 data on TCP port 9119 and Kea data on TCP port 9547.
 This can be configured using command line parameters (or the Prometheus export can be disabled altogether).
-For details, see stork-agent manual page.
+For details, see the stork-agent manual page.

 After restarting, the Prometheus web interface can be used to inspect whether statistics are exported properly.
 BIND 9 statistics use ``bind_`` prefix (e.g. bind_incoming_queries_tcp), while Kea statistics use ``kea_`` prefix (e.g.